AmaniAppNest/nv-quantum-sensor-simulator/README.md

 Quantum sensing performance depends strongly on the applied control sequence.

-The current implementation includes a basic **Hahn-echo** protocol and provides a foundation for extending the simulator toward more advanced dynamical-decoupling and sensing sequences.
+The current implementation includes a basic **Hahn-echo** protocol and provides a modular pulse-sequence framework for dynamical-decoupling and sensing simulations.

-Potential future protocols include:
+The pulse-sequence layer is designed to represent:

 * Hahn echo.
 * Carr-Purcell-type sequences.
 * CPMG.
 * XY-family sequences.
-* Case-dependent optimized pulse sequences.
+* Case-dependent control configurations.

-The objective is to evaluate how control choices interact with the physical environment and decoherence processes.
+The objective is to evaluate how control choices interact with the physical environment, quantum evolution, and decoherence processes.

+Additional pulse-sequence and control implementations are documented in **[extention.txt](extention.txt)**.

 ---